yashbhargava1992/stingray/docs/citing.rst

 Papers
 ======

-Please cite both of the following papers from ApJ and JOSS:
+Please cite both of the following papers:

 .. raw:: html